 Civic Health Project is a fiscal project of Mediators Foundation, a 501c3 charitable organization.
-All contributions to Civic Health Project and our grantees are fully tax-deductible and DAF-eligible.
+All contributions to Civic Health Project are fully tax-deductible and DAF-eligible.

 Approach